 The program provides four-year college scholarships in conjunction with a comprehensive set of skills and opportunities to develop leadership potential in its participants.

 Each winner is awarded $7,500 to be used at the four-year college or university of their choice.
 Applicants should demonstrate leadership roles and financial need.
 The Jackie Robinson Foundation prides itself on a diverse pool of applicants from any minority group.

 The Asian & Pacific Islander American Scholarship Fund (APIASF) is the nation’s largest 501(c)3 nonprofit organization that aspires to see that all APIAs have access to higher education and resources that cultivate their academic, personal and professional success, regardless of their ethnicity, national origin or financial means.

 To apply, applicants must be of Asian and/or Pacific Islander descent as defined by the U.S. Census, apply for Federal Student Aid (FAFSA), meet academic requirements and submit one letter of recommendation.

 These are some of the largest and best known free scholarships for minorities.
-Register with Next Step University to Learn more.
+Register with NexStepU to learn more and win free tuition.